Our online community - it’s good to talk17 January 2020

 The online community is all about the people who take part, it’s your community and you can have the conversations you want to.

 We have some people who’ll often dip in to the community when they need help or when they can help others.
 There’s a core group who contribute to threads on a daily or weekly basis.
 They might start threads or join in with other discussions to support other people by answering their questions.
 This is what I love about our community – it’s very diverse.
-Read about Hodgy’s marathon mission and dealing with a big arthritis flare up.
+Read about about questions to ask at a consultant appointment.

 You can talk about anything